 3. Philips Avent Natural Response — Best Value

-The thing that sold me on the Philips Avent Natural Response is how the nipple actually works — it has a unique opening that only releases milk when your baby actively sucks.
+The standout feature on the Philips Avent Natural Response is how the nipple actually works — it has a unique opening that only releases milk when your baby actively sucks.
 When baby pauses to swallow and breathe, the milk pauses too.
 It’s honestly the closest thing to breastfeeding I’ve seen in a bottle, and it helps prevent overfeeding.

 The soft, wide breast-shaped nipple encourages a natural latch, and the built-in anti-colic valve keeps air away from baby’s tummy.
-I also love the no-drip design — no more milk puddles on the changing table.
+Another nice touch is the no-drip design — no more milk puddles on the changing table.

 Philips Avent offers the biggest range of options of any bottle brand: PP plastic, borosilicate glass, and PPSU versions in sizes from 4oz to 11oz.
 All nipples, caps, and parts are interchangeable across the Natural Response range and compatible with Avent breast pumps and toddler cups.